panaverse/metaverse-web/README.md

-# Learn to Build Metaverse on the Web
+# Learn to Build Open Metaverse on the Web

 Curious about what Web 3D is capable of in the hands of seasoned developers?
 Here are some examples from around the web: